ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 # package to clean text
 import re
 ```
 Next we will read in this dataset and have a look at it.
 You should use the `read_csv` function from `pandas` to read it in.
-Make sure that you have change the file name to whatever you saved the file as.
 ```python
 df = pd.read_csv('climate_tweets.csv')
 ```

-Have a quick look at this DataFrame, it should look like This
+Have a quick look at your dataframe, it should look like this:

 <center>
 <table border="1" class="dataframe">